-Whether taken by a professional or DIY using photo-editing software, it is critical the picture you choose align with the roles to which you aspire.
+Whether taken by a professional or DIY using photo-editing software, it is critical the picture you choose aligns with the roles you want.
 So if you want to work as a Director of Sales at a ski resort it is probably acceptable to include a pic of you on the slopes.
 Otherwise refrain from mixing personal with business.

 When you sign up for a LinkedIn account, you are given a URL that is usually your first and last name followed by several numbers and letters.